zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cloud_connector/decisions/004_self_contained_tokens.md

    3 independent implementations of OIDC-D (2 in Golang, 1 in Python) that were all built by different teams or use different 3rd-party libraries and that exhibit different behaviors as regards key management.
    This results in [bugs](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/173689) and ultimately maintenance overhead.
-Had this bug made it into a production system, it would have been another total AI outage.
+Had this bug made it into a production system, it would have let to another AI outage.

 ## Decision